Celebrity (1998 film): Plot

 In New York City, Lee Simon is an unsuccessful novelist turned fame-seeking celebrity journalist.
 Interviewing movie star Nicole Oliver on the set of her latest film, Lee flirts with Nola, a young background extra.
 Nicole takes the amorous Lee to visit her childhood home, where she offers him oral sex, and he pitches her on a screenplay he has written.
 At a fashion show, Lee's 1967 Aston Martin catches the eye of an orgasmically-sensitive supermodel.
 She invites him home after a night on the town, but storms off after he distractedly drives into a store window.

 Lee's ex-wife Robin, a former English teacher, is still reeling from their divorce after sixteen years of marriage and attends a Catholic retreat.
 At a plastic surgery consultation, she meets television producer Tony Gardella and reluctantly accompanies him to a film premiere.
 Robin causes a scene after running into Lee, who tells his date Bonnie how a midlife crisis at his high school reunion inspired him to pursue his new life.
 Bonnie, a well-connected editor, encourages Lee to finish his next novel, but he collapses from embarrassment at a literary party.

 Robin begins a romance with Tony, who hires her to schedule guests for a tabloid talk show, and she meets his boisterous extended family.
 Lee spends a wild day with volatile young movie star Brandon Darrow, who is nearly arrested after a hotel room fracas.
-Interested in his screenplay, Brandon invites Lee to join him in group sex, but is too busy to consider the project anytime soon.
+Interested in his screenplay, Brandon invites Lee to join him in group sex, but is too distracted to perform sex with Brandon and his partner in the same bed.
 Robin visits a sex worker for oral sex tips, and is forced to save her from choking on a banana.

-Completing his novel, Lee crosses paths with Nola, who invites him to meet her later that night.
-He lies to Bonnie and slips away to see Nola, comparing her to the love interests he has written about, and they have sex at her apartment.
-In the morning, just as Bonnie is moving in with Lee, he admits that he has met someone else, and she leaves with the only copy of his novel.
+Completing his novel, Lee crosses paths with Nola, who invites him to meet her that night.
+He lies to Bonnie and slips away to see Nola, comparing her to the love interests about whom he has written, and they have sex at her apartment.
+In the morning, as Bonnie is moving in with Lee, he admits he has met someone else, and she leaves with the only copy of his novel.
 Chasing her to the pier, he is forced to watch as she boards a ferry and tosses his manuscript in the water.

 Robin has traded her neuroses for a makeover and her own celebrity interview program, and prepares to marry Tony.
-She runs away from the ceremony, but after an impromptu session with a psychic, decides to go through with the wedding and embrace a happier life.
+She runs away from the ceremony, but after an impromptu session with a psychic, she decides to go through with the wedding and embrace a happier life.
 Meanwhile, Lee's insecurities hurt his relationship with Nola.
 At the premiere of Nicole Oliver's movie, the successful, happily married, and newly pregnant Robin runs into the struggling Lee, who continues to question his own happiness.